Research & Development (R&D)

 - Focus on your skills, Nature article.

-- Explore available fellowships, postdoctoral programs, and other graduate leadership programs hosted by companies, like:
+- While you can apply for entry-level roles in R&D, feel free to also explore available fellowships, postdoctoral programs, and other graduate leadership programs hosted by companies, like:

 - Look for and join relevant thematic groups on LinkedIn, online communities, etc.